 - “It is a fallacy to say John W. Henry collapsed.”
 His clients moved on to other trend following firms.
 Firm assets went from over $2 billion to $150 million in around 1.5 years.

 - The firm did not close because of “unsustainable” losses but more from a re-deployment of his talents and investment capital.

 - Big funds are all about “distribution.”
 That means keeping brokers happy, as they live and die with commissions.
 Henry’s peers weathered the storm.

 - Competition replaced older firms who did not respond to vagaries of the brokerage industry.
 Trend following assets under management exploded inside several London-based firms (e.g., Winton, Aspect, Cantab, etc.).

 - Henry essentially moved into venture capital.
 Red Sox Baseball was not a hobby–it was a business transaction.
 He also bought Fenway Park, the broadcasting, the Boston Globe, and Liverpool Football Club (U.K.).
 People don’t think of Henry as a venture capitalist, but he became one.

 - Henry still trades his own money as a trend follower with “two” of his original “guys” there.

 As an investor you have to dig deep past headline reading.
 You have to understand all issues associated with any investment–trend following included.
-And if you think trend following died because John W. Henry or any other one person stopped running a trend fund, you may want to ponder a more complete view, not the incomplete one.
+And if you think trend following died because John W. Henry or any other one person stopped running a trend fund, you may want to ponder a more complete view.
 Go do the autopsy.
 Find out why.
 And hypothetically, even if John W. Henry was the only trend follower to have ever walked the planet, his public 30-year track record requires an objective postmortem.

 Note: There are tremendous lessons to be learned from Henry’s trading.